integration code

 PR & SEO (Public Relations & Search Engine Optimization)

-Public relations as it pertains to the online space is pretty simple to grasp, although it’s only really been made possible with the ever increasing power and intelligence of the massive data and computing networks at major search engines like Google.
+Public relations, as it pertains to the online space, is pretty simple to grasp, although it’s only really been made possible with the ever-increasing power and intelligence of the massive data and computing networks at major search engines like Google.

-In the good-ole-days (just a couple of years ago), one of the biggest ways to increase SEO were links – ideally a link from an outside website to your own.
+In the good-ole-days (just a couple of years ago), one of the biggest ways to increase SEO was links – ideally a link from an outside website to your own.
 This communicated value to Google.
 Although it still does, the rules are changing.

-Here’s an example: Let’s say I’m a cleaning business and one of my clients writes about me on their blog and links back to my website.
+Here’s an example: Let’s say I’m a cleaning business, and one of my clients writes about me on their blog and links back to my website.
 This is communicating to Google, there’s a relationship between these two entities, give this cleaning company credit because they’re receiving a link from this other website.
-Search engines also read a lot into the context of the digital relationship (trying to convert that to real world meaning).
+Search engines also read a lot into the context of the digital relationship (trying to convert that to real-world meaning).
 For example, WHAT EXACTLY did the article say?
 What words were used?
 What was the link like?
-What page, specifically did the link go to on my cleaning website?
+What page, specifically, did the link go to on my cleaning website?

 All of this communicates meaning and helps bolster my cleaning company’s search engine optimization.